 Leftover household products that contain corrosive, toxic, ignitable, or reactive ingredients are considered to be “household hazardous waste” or “HHW“.
 Many household products that we find in our homes or garages, from cleaning solutions to lawn care products contain hazardous chemicals that can be harmful to humans, pets and the environment.
 By understanding what household products are hazardous and what alternatives are available, you can create a safer and healthier home and environment.

-Dangers of Hazardous Products
+Dangers of Household Hazardous Materials

 - Human health hazards, such as dangerous vapors, fumes, skin burns, and other sicknesses.